Computer Science and Engineering (MEng)

 3. Cumulative baccalaureate grade point average of 2.75.
 However, those students with cumulative baccalaureate grade-point averages from 2.50 to 2.75 may be admitted upon petition and approval of the chair and faculty of the department.

-The Master of Engineering in Computer Engineering and Computer Science degree requires the following over and above the Bachelor of Science in Computer Engineering and Computer Science Degree.
+The Master of Engineering in Computer Science and Engineering degree requires the following over and above the Bachelor of Science in Computer Science and Engineering degree:

 |Master of Engineering Coursework|